anyinsight-tech/Sentiment-Analysis-2019/README.md

 ## FOR THE VIDEO MADE BY THE GROUP TALKING ABOUT THE APP, PLEASE CHECK THE FOLLOWING LINK:
 https://drive.google.com/file/d/1TeVyl6CSoyZhzIX1xqePeuVltCN-s094/view?usp=sharing
-(We didn't upload it directly to Github because it is too big and exceedes Github's limit of 25 mb.)

 ## Twitter Sentiment Analysis Shiny Web Application
 Sentiment Analysis, also known as Opinion Mining, is a field within Natural Language Processing (NLP) that builds systems that try to identify and extract opinions within text.